mslib/remote-host/README.md

 * **Request Url**: http://www.example.com/api/scripts?format=json

-The response expected is of type Json and it will be wrapped in the library default wrapper class *'Msl\RemoteHost\Response\Wrapper\DefaultResponseWrapper'* (For more details about Response Wrappers, please refer to the dedicated section '*BUILT-IN RESPONSE WRAPPERS*' of this documentation).
+The response expected is of type Json and it will be wrapped in the library default wrapper class *'Msl\RemoteHost\Response\Wrapper\DefaultResponseWrapper'*.

+For more details about Response Wrappers, please refer to the dedicated section '*BUILT-IN RESPONSE WRAPPERS*' of this documentation.

+For more details about all configuration keys, please refer to the dedicated section '*CONFIGURATION KEYS*' of this documentation.

 ### Step3: Generate your Api implementation